robinbenitezmora/Encrypter/README.md

 ## Show your support
 Give a ⭐️ if you like this project!
 ## Acknowledgments
-Thanks to all Microverse partners for their advice.
+Thanks to Alura for helping.
 ## License
 This project is [MIT](./MIT.md) licensed.